lalelisealstad/mybook-dashboard/README.md

 # To-Do:
 - add function so people can add their books
     - add all figures to callback, and add figures to be returned in the callback action
-    - add text to inform reader upload was working
 - add loading things so people can see it is loading.
 - improve text on how to find goodreads library. - > just split the text and the instructions into two divs... much easier